fredemmott/magic_args/README.md

 If you want to use `using namespace`, use `using namespace magic_args::public_api`; this avoids pulling in the `magic_args::detail` namespace.

+This is installable via vcpkg, using [my vcpkg registry](https://github.com/fredemmott/vcpkg-registry) - see [Microsoft's instructions](https://learn.microsoft.com/en-us/vcpkg/consume/git-registries) on using these.

 ## Features

 - `--foo` and `-f` for flags (bool options that default to false and can be set to false)